aydancoskun/FairnessTNA/README.md

 1. *IMPORTANT* Create a backup of your current installation, including your Fairness database.

-2. *VERY IMPORTANT* No really, create a backup of all your TimeTrex data including your timetrex.ini.php file, as it contains a cryptographic salt that if you lose you will not be able to login to TimeTrex or access encrypted data ever again.
+2. *VERY IMPORTANT* No really, create a backup of all your TimeTrex data including your fairness.ini.php file, as it contains a cryptographic salt that if you lose you will not be able to login to TimeTrex or access encrypted data ever again.

-   **BE SURE TO BACKUP YOUR TimeTrex DATABASE AND YOUR timetrex.ini.php FILE!**
+   **BE SURE TO BACKUP YOUR TimeTrex DATABASE AND YOUR fairness.ini.php FILE!**

 3. Copy the current version of Fairness over the top of your current installation.

-4. Edit timetrex.ini.php in your new Fairness directory and set: installer_enabled = TRUE
+4. Edit fairness.ini.php in your new Fairness directory and set: installer_enabled = TRUE

 5. Point your web browser to: